When size matters: subshifts and their related tiling spaces: Ergodic Properties

 \begin{thm} Suppose that there exists a full recurrence vector.
 Let $S$ be the span of the (generalized left-) eigenspaces of $M$ with eigenvalue of magnitude strictly less than 1.
 If $k$ is in the point spectrum, then $kL/ {2 \pi}$ is the sum of a rational vector and an element of $S$. \end{thm}

-\textbf{Proof.\enspace} As before, $t_m=LM^m v$ converges to zero (mod 1), so we can write $t_m = i_m + \epsilon_m$ with $i_m$ integral and $\epsilon_m$ converging to zero, and with both the $i_m$'s and the $\epsilon_m$'s eventually satisfying the recursion relation (\ref {intrecur}).
+\textbf{Proof.\enspace} Let $v$ be a full recurrence vector, and let $t_m = kLM^mv/2\pi$, as in the proof of Theorem \ref{allbig1}.
+As before, $t_m$ converges to zero (mod 1), so we can write $t_m = i_m + \epsilon_m$ with $i_m$ integral and $\epsilon_m$ converging to zero, and with both the $i_m$'s and the $\epsilon_m$'s eventually satisfying the recursion relation (\ref {intrecur}).
 Since the $\epsilon_m$'s converge to zero, they must eventually be linear combinations of $m$-th powers of the small eigenvalues of $M$ (possibly times polynomials in $m$, if $M$ is not diagonalizable).
 By adding an element of $S$ to $L$ (and hence to $kL/2\pi$), we can then get all the $\epsilon_m$'s to be identically zero beyond a certain point.

 If $M$ is invertible, the resulting value of $kL/2\pi$ must then be rational by the same argument as in the proof of Theorem \ref{allbig1}.
 If $M$ is not invertible, then we need an extra step, since the vectors $M^m v, M^{m+1} v, \ldots, M^{m+n-1}v$ are no longer linearly independent.
 Let $S_0 \subset S$ be the generalized left-eigenspace with eigenvalue zero, and suppose that this space has dimension $\ell$.
-The vectors $M^mv, \ldots, M^{m+n-\ell-1}$ are linearly independent and span the annihilator of $S_0$, which can be identified with the dual space of ${\red^n}^*/S_0$.
-From the integers $t_m, \ldots, t_{m+n=\ell-1}$ we can reconstruct, by rational operations, a representative of $kL/2\pi$ in ${\red^n}^*/S_0$.
+The vectors $M^mv, \ldots, M^{m+n-\ell-1}v$ are linearly independent and span the annihilator of $S_0$, which can be identified with the dual space of ${\red^n}^*/S_0$.
+From the integers $t_m, \ldots, t_{m+n-\ell-1}$ we can reconstruct, by rational operations, a representative of $kL/2\pi$ in ${\red^n}^*/S_0$.
 But that implies that $kL/2\pi$ is a rational vector plus an element of $S_0$. $\square$

-Another way of stating the same result is to say that $kL/2\pi $, projected onto the span of the large eigenvectors, equals the projection of a rational vector onto this span.
+Another way of stating the same result is to say that $kL/2\pi$, projected onto the span of the large eigenvectors, equals the projection of a rational vector onto this span.

 This theorem can be used in two different ways.
 First, it constrains the set of vectors $L$ for which the system admits point spectrum.
 Let $d_b$ be the number of large eigenvalues, counted with (algebraic) multiplicity.
 There are only a countable number of possible values for the projection of $kL/2\pi$ onto the span of the large (generalized) eigenvectors.
 If the projection of $L$ does not lie in the ray generated by one of these points, there is no point spectrum.
 In other words, one must tune $d_b-1$ parameters to a countable number of possible values in order to achieve a nontrivial point spectrum.